styx/Raincat/README.md

 sudo snap install raincat-game
 ```

-After installation, Raincat can be launched from the .desktop launcher, or with:
+After installation, Raincat can be launched from the `raincat-game.desktop` launcher, or with:
 ```
 snap run raincat-game.raincat
 ```